dimforge/nphysics/README.md

 ## What is missing?
 **nphysics** is a very young library and needs to learn a lot of things to become a grown up.
 Most missing features are because of missing features on **ncollide**.
 Features missing from **nphysics** itself include:

 - island based sleeping
 - kinematic bodies
 - efficient signaling system
 - joints
-- soft-bodies
+- soft-bodies (see https://github.com/natal/roft for a draft)
 - parallel pipeline
 - GPU-based pipeline
 - an efficient way to handle generically continious collision detection